shanjin14/MLND_Capstone/capstone_report_Ed1.md

 The problem we tried to solve is to predict the test time (the 'y') required based on all the featured provides (total 376 features).

 #### Measurement
-Based on the competition request, we found out that the prediction is scored based on R^2 value (Coefficient of Determination), so we will use the same metric to score and compare our model
+Based on the competition request, we found out that the prediction is scored based on R^2 value (Coefficient of Determination), so we will use the same metric to score and compare our model.

 #### Anonimyzation of the dataset column name and data processing
 As the dataset column name are anonymized, so we wouldn't be able to know the underlying meaning of each variable.
 It creates some issues for us to understand well the data, such as if we have done the Principal Component Analysis, we wouldn't be able to know what the first few component would actually mean.